 The October 2008 issue of MSDN Magazine just went online yesterday, and it's chock full of content on parallelism.
 Definitely worth a cover to cover read!

-is on a roll.
+Daniel Moth is on a roll.
 Two weeks ago he created three great overview screencasts for Parallel Extensions to the .NET Framework.
 Today, he released a fourth video, covering the Task and TaskManager classes.
 Thanks, Daniel!
-We'll get this added to the MSDN Parallel Computing developer center soon,
+We'll get this added to the MSDN Parallel Computing developer center soon, but in the meantime,

 There are some great discussions going on over at the Parallel Extensions forum on MSDN.
 Download the CTP, try out the bits, head on over to the forums, and get involved!
 We'd love to hear from you.